AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Exiting SoConnect: `exit`

-You can use `exit` to close the SoConnect app.
+You can use the `exit` command to close the SoConnect app.

 **Format:** `exit`